Spark-AR-Community/SparkAR-Snippets/README.md

 # SparkAR-Snippets
-A collection of code snippest gathered from the Spark AR Community group.
+A collection of code snippets gathered from the Spark AR Community group.